Spotlight on Southern Africa: What All Businesses Can Learn

-Three main challenges exist: inequality and lack of skills, the resource curse
+Three main challenges exist: inequality and lack of skills, the resource curse, and environmental changes.

 Brutal inequality persists.
 South Africa and Namibia are among the world’s most unequal countries.
 Much of the southern African population is in effect unemployable, as even mining increasingly incorporates technology and mechanisation.
 A minority of well-educated southern Africans are connected to global networks of information, capital and opportunities, but the majority is confined to unemployment or to menial and precarious labour.
 This hopelessness leads in South Africa to often violent protests, xenophobic attacks and high crime.
 Journalist Mike Nicol once called crime the civil war that we never had: private security is one of the region’s highest growth industries.

 Raw resources extraction and export remains the core of economic growth.
 Partly because of the skills gap, little further processing occurs in southern Africa, which means fewer jobs and few options for communities when resources run out.
 Additionally, government and business elites often collude in the licensing and sale of resources, exacerbating inequality and frustrating local communities.
 The result has been calls for resource nationalization in Lesotho, South Africa, Zimbabwe and elsewhere.
 (Such calls are a global trend; mining executives identified resource nationalism as the top risk in a 2013 international survey.)
 In the worst cases, fighting for the spoils of resource extraction leads to violent conflict and human rights abuses.